ShuklaLab/ATRPred/README.md

 ATRPred::antiTNFresponse()
 ```

-## Contributing
+## Licensing and contributing
-Pull requests are welcome.
+[MIT](https://choosealicense.com/licenses/mit/) License is free license software and grants the software end user rights such as copying, modifying, merging, distributing, etc. Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-[MIT](https://choosealicense.com/licenses/mit/) License is free license software and grants the software end user rights such as copying, modifying, merging, distributing, etc.

 ## Publication
 If you're using our tool and/or dataset, please cite: